pohldaniel/OpenGL_Games/README.md

 The project 26SDF is based on https://github.com/diharaw/sdf-baking.
 I also had to modify my TdrDelay described here https://helpx.adobe.com/substance-3d-painter/technical-support/technical-issues/gpu-issues/gpu-drivers-crash-with-long-computations-tdr-crash.html According to the long SDF computation time.

 The project 27JellyCar is based on https://github.com/DrakonPL/JellyCar.

+The project 28TowerDefense is from https://www.funneractic.com/

+The project 30Robot is from https://github.com/guillaume-haerinck/imac-tower-defense.
+The needed SDK's are from https://www.fmod.com/ and https://www.noesisengine.com/forums/viewtopic.php?f=14&t=1491.

+The project Hexagonal contains files from https://github.com/tmf7/Engine-of-Evil